Ltu-Bike-trailer/control-software/docs/workflow.md

 ### [Continuous testing](https://docs.github.com/en/actions/using-workflows)

-To ensure that all changes follow the same patterns and produce the expected results we use continuous testing, this means that as soon as a pull request is opened ( in to main ) the server runs a set of tests that ensure that we follow the same patters everywhere in the code and that any and all tests in the code base pass with flying colors.
+To ensure that all changes follow the same patterns and produce the expected results we use continuous testing, this means that as soon as a pull request is opened ( in to main ) the server runs a set of tests that ensure that we follow the same patterns everywhere in the code and that any and all tests in the code base pass with flying colors.
 This allows the reviewers to be more sure that the code is correct before merging it in to the main history, and hopefully it means that the code in the main branch always works and looks good.